TobikoData/sqlmesh/docs/guides/tests.md

 FAILED (failures=1)
 ```

-SQLMesh will run your tests and identify any that fail.
+As the tests run, SQLMesh will identify any that fail.

-You can run a specific model test by passing in the module followed by `::` and the name of the test, such as
+To run a specific model test, pass in the module followed by `::` and the name of the test, such as
 `project.tests.test_order_items::test_single_order_item`.

-You can also run tests that match a pattern or
-substring using a glob pathname expansion syntax.
-For example, `project.tests.test_order*` will match
-`project.tests.test_orders` and `project.tests.test_order_items`.
+You can also run tests that match a pattern or substring using a glob pathname expansion syntax.
+For example, `project.tests.test_order*` will match `project.tests.test_orders` and `project.tests.test_order_items`.

 ## Advanced usage
 ### Reusable Data Fixtures
-TODO